 Do you want more Etsy traffic?

-If you’ve never looked into this portion of your Etsy shop, get there now.
+Get there now if you’ve never looked into this portion of your Etsy shop.
 We mean it.
 If you ignore every New Year’s resolution on this list, at the very least, don’t ignore this one.

 Over to you